Which tree species – get it right!

 The challenges of climate change, pests and diseases necessitate the need to give much thought to ensuring that woodlands have the resilience to deal with future changes to their environment and the challenges this brings.
 This means that now, more than ever, the right tree species choice is going to be critical for the health of UK forests and woodlands and for your investment in future crops.

-Tilhill are actively involved in researching which species to plant in the future to provide the best resilience to pests, diseases and climate change.
+Tilhill is actively involved in researching which species to plant in the future to provide the best resilience to pests, diseases and climate change.
 This means we are in an unparalleled position to guide owners through the task of deciding which species to plant taking into consideration all the key potential threats to our trees.

 Our research into how to prevent weevils eating the young shoots of newly planted Sitka spruce is an ongoing project.
 The ultimate aim being to find a reliable, environmentally-friendly alternative to insecticides.